hamzahik/wakanda-paas-doc/Cloud_extension.rst

 The Wakanda Cloud extension
 ===========================

-The cloud extension allows you to publish and clone your applications.
+The Cloud Studio Extension allows you to interract whith the Wakanda PaaS Service.

 .. image:: images/20_cloud_extension.png
 	:align: center